 As you can tell, I couldn't help him because I failed to understand the rules of apostrophe myself - but I know them now - hopefully!

 Frauke Schmidt, Germany, wrote:

-I'm going to print this page out for a friend of mine who's recently completed a "Teaching English as a Foreign Language" course, and post a link to your site on various discussion boards where I'm constantly irked by people's lack of basic grammatical understanding and application.
+I'm going to point this page out to a friend of mine who's recently completed a "Teaching English as a Foreign Language" course, and post a link to your site on various discussion boards where I'm constantly irked by people's lack of basic grammatical understanding and application.

 Now, if I could find a page that explains in simple terms why the phrase "should of" (instead of "should have", or "should've ;-)) is ludicrously illogical, I'd be completely happy! ;-)

 A: This arises from poor pronunciation.
 The verb /to have/ is a modifier for the perfect tense, /I have gone home/ not just in English but other languages also.
 Sometimes the verb /to be/ is used, especially in German.
 From your name, are you German?
 The verb /to have/ is also used as a modifier in other cases such as should have, would have etc. The word /of/ is not even a verb and under no grammatical rules can be a modifier.
 If people spoke English properly they would not make this mistake.

 R: Thanks for your reply, Patrick!
 I had suspected that it arises from poor pronunciation, but it just doesn't make any sense when you see it written down like that!
 To quote C S Lewis's wonderful book, "The Lion, the With and the Wardrobe": "What do they teach them at these schools?"

 If only I could explain this (about "should of" etc.) to all those people on the forums, which I visit, who keep writing this instead of the perfectly logical "should have" etc., without offending them as their mother tongue is English.
 Yes, you're correct, I am German. :)

 A: Just point out that you were taught English grammar while they just picked it up as they went along, bad habits and all. :-)